 T20 cricket is a limited overs format where each batting side receives a maximum of 20 overs.
-The white leather ball is used and a new ball will be provided to the fielding team at the start of the match.
+The white ball is used and a new ball will be provided to the fielding team at the start of the match.

 In the shortest form of the game, there is little scope for the ball to deteriorate so there is no option to take a new ball at any stage of the innings.
 At the conclusion of that first innings, the teams will change over and the process will be repeated.
 Each side will receive just one new ball.

 In all formats, there is that provision to change the ball if it is deemed necessary by the match officials.
 The circumstances in which this may happen could include the ball being lost if it is hit out of the ground.
-Alternatively, it may wear sufficiently that it becomes unfair for the bowling side to continue using it.
+Alternatively, it may wear sufficiently that it becomes unfair for the bowling team to continue using it.